us4useu/us4r-lite-user-docs/docs/content/5_guidelines-for-use.md

 ## General Guidelines

 :::{Attention}
 The device can only be operated by users with a base knowledge of programming and fundamental PC skills.
-It is essential that users read the full text of the instruction manual before operating the device.
+It is essential that users read the instruction manual in full before operating the device.
 :::

 :::{Attention}